Academic Calendar

 3 Credits Total (0-0-200)

 This is the first of four field placement courses designed to support the student's progressive development of applied skills in practice.
 Field placement provides students with the opportunity to blend theory from classes with practice in early childhood settings.
 Students are mentored by a university field placement coordinator.
 Students are assessed in the following categories: professional suitability, participation and performance, and play and curriculum experiences.
-The focus of this first field placement is children's well-being, one of the four holistic play based goals as described in Alberta's Early Learning and Care Framework.
-Students will develop beginning skills in planning, and begin to demonstrate professional attitudes by being responsible, cooperative and thoughtful.
+The focus of this first field placement is children's well-being, one of the four holistic play-based goals as described in Alberta's Early Learning and Care Framework.
+Students will develop beginning skills in planning, and begin to demonstrate professional attitudes by being responsible, cooperative, and thoughtful.
+As ECCS 120 reflects the curriculum of term one courses, the program recommends concurrent enrollment in or previous completion of ECCS 101, ECCS 102, ECCS 110, and ECCS 115.

 Co-requisites: ECCS 125.